luanavfg/personal-development-index/README.md

 # Personal Development Index

 This is a simple document that aims to list and index evidences of personal development.
-Read [this references](./docs/references.md) for aditional details.
+Read [this references](./docs/references.md) for additional details.

 </br>
 <h1>Backlog</h1>